Nottingham Trent University Lecture 30th January 2008

 ----------------------------------------------------

-"I found Marcus's lecture very entertaining and informative.
-He
+"I found Marcus's lecture very entertaining and

-showed us clips from many of the TV programmes that he has worked on—many
+the TV programmes that he has worked on—many of

-to hear some of the stories behind the programmes as well as to see clips
+the programmes as well as to see clips from them

-from them that weren't aired on TV.
+that weren't aired on TV.

-When watching a show that uses puppets it's easy to forget that there
+When watching a show that uses puppets it's easy to

-is a puppeteer hiding below.
-The lecture made me think a lot about
+The lecture made me think a lot about the puppeteer

-As a Theatre Design student I enjoyed seeing how some of the puppets
+As a Theatre Design student I enjoyed seeing how

-made by Clarke were operated.
+operated.
 It made me realise how simple little

-animatronics incorporated into the puppet can add so much more to the character.
+animatronics incorporated into the puppet can add so

 Laura Hodge

-1st Year Theatre Design
+1st Year Theatre Design "

 ----------------------------------------------------

-"I really enjoyed your lecture today,
+"I really enjoyed your lecture today, best one so

-best one so far! it was very inspiring, its always good to get
+far! it was very inspiring, its always good to get

-an actual look at the work being talked about, both live and on
+an actual look at the work being talked about, both

-film, and hear about your experiences too, it gives us so much more
+too, it gives us so much more insite"

 ----------------------------------------------------